nicohmje/PID-ballonplate/README.md

 2. This information is then filtered by radius.
 If it is part of the range of radii that the ball is expected to have, the program calculates the error between the position of the ball and the center of the plate.
 Three errors total are calculated, one for each servos' line of action.

 3. These three errors are then input in the three PID Controllers, including past errors and past derivatives.
-The PID Controllers then output a change of angle for each servo, which is first normalized against computing time to account for small variations, and then sent using adafruit's servo library to the servos.
+The PID Controllers then output a change of angle for each servo, which is first normalized against computing time to account for small variations, and then sent using AdaFruit's servo library to the motors.

+## Improvements / Failures

+My current platform is unstable at best, and requires constant recalibration (Done through the GUI); a more stable platform could be obtained with a better interface between the arms.
+Ball bearings could be used to further smoothen the motion of the platform, and more drastically three more servos could be added for a full on Stewart platform.
+At this scale however with this level of precision, the current platform is suitable enough.

+One could also use Dynamixel Servos for a more accurate position control, although this would significantly increase the price of the whole assembly.

 ## Parts list :